-Massage is a great way to communicate together and introduce fun and play.
+Baby Oil Massage is a great way to communicate together and introduce fun and play with your baby.
 Here are additional strokes to add to your massage routine.

 Massaging the tummy is a lovely way to help your baby feel safe and secure as well help ease tummy troubles such as colic and constipation.

 If your baby is happy, you can make gentle paddling strokes on the tummy, with one hand following the other

 Begin with a resting hand.

 - Make a single downward stroke with your right hand on the left side of your baby’s tummy (your right).